 Cinema Studies Tours

 Interested in visiting the Department of Cinema Studies and Moving Image Arts?
-Prospective student tours are scheduled on select Fridays at 11:30am, to schedule a tour please contact Jacob Barreras at email@example.com.
+To schedule a tour please contact firstname.lastname@example.org.

 The Department of Cinema Studies & Moving Image Arts offers degrees in filmmaking (BFA) as well as a critical studies (BA); the BFA is focused on the art of independent filmmaking, and the BA emphasizes the critical study of film as an art form.
 The Department of Cinema Studies & Moving Image Arts offers an interdisciplinary MFA degree with the Department of Art and Art History.
 The Department of Cinema Studies & Moving Image Arts hopes to begin a critical studies MA track within the next few years.
 International film is an important component of our critical studies and we offer a wide range of courses in this area.